Zaidshaikh2811/use-fetch-smart/README.md

 PRs welcome.
 Issues welcome.
 Feature ideas welcome.

-If you build something with this — tag the repo!
+If you build something with this, tag the repo!

 ---

-#  Like the project?
+#  Support the project

-If this saves you time, consider:
+If this library helped you, consider:

 * starring the repo
-*  sharing on X / LinkedIn
+* sharing on LinkedIn / X
 * using it in your next project

+---

+# 🎉 Happy Fetching!

 ---